logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/test-suites/_index.md

 Test suites are especially useful for the following types of test:

--   **Build verification test**: A collection of test modules that performs basic validation of most the functional areas in the product.
+-   Build verification test: A collection of test modules that performs basic validation of most the functional areas in the product.
 The test modules are executed on each new build of a product before the build is released to the test team for further testing.
--   **Smoke test**: A collection of test modules that ensures basic product functionality.
+-   Smoke test: A collection of test modules that ensures basic product functionality.
 Smoke tests are preliminary testing that is performed after changes are made to the AUT.
--   **Functional verification tests**: A collection of test modules that focus on a specific function.
+-   Functional verification tests: A collection of test modules that focus on a specific function.
 The test modules are executed to ensure that all aspects of the specific feature are tested.
--   **Regression tests**: A collection of test modules that is used to ensure that changes made to the AUT, such as enhancements, patches, etc., have not introduced new defects.
+-   Regression tests: A collection of test modules that is used to ensure that changes made to the AUT, such as enhancements, patches, etc., have not introduced new defects.

 1. [Static test suites](/user-guide/projects-and-project-items/project-items/test-suites/static-test-suites/)
 A static test suite is a collection of test modules that are grouped manually for test execution purposes.